sans-ui-org/sans-ui/src/routes/(section)/components/link/+page.md

 ## Font Size

-Link has `size` prop to decide the font size of Link component.
+Use the `size` prop to adjust the font size of the Link component.
+Available sizes range from `sm` to `7xl`:

 <div class="inline-flex flex-col gap-2">
 	<Link size="sm" href="https://github.com/s-ui-org/s-ui" target="_blank">This is sm</Link>